latam-polmeth/Meeting2020/README.md

 ---
 <img src="LAPolMeth_Logo.png" alt="LAPolMeth">

-# Latin American Political Methodology Meeting
+# Latin American Political Methodology Meeting, 2020

 Welcome!
 We are excited to announce the fourth Latin American PolMeth meeting.
 The event will take place on **November 17--20, 2020 in Degy World, a virtual conference campus**.
 It is hosted by the Universidade de Sāo Paulo, with support from the Society for Political Methodology, Princeton University, and the University of North Carolina at Chapel Hill.